lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 ### download vmware
 - https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html
-- LSU has a way to get a liscense: https://software.grok.lsu.edu/Article.aspx?articleId=20512
+- LSU has a way to get a license: https://software.grok.lsu.edu/Article.aspx?articleId=20512
 - visit LSU box and download shared folder contents these will be your configuration files and others needed for the build add them to your shared folder in the vmware machine
 - https://lsu.box.com/s/o2uy4yx57lrzlu6tbpmuis6n5ocgq1r9